| | |

 screening of ³Why We Had To Kill Bitch at the Roxy Theatre and most of the

+events at the Bare Bones Film Festivals,² said Nickel.
 In addition to its participation at the Bare Bones International Film

 Festival, Five Cent Productions will shoot a 5-minute promotional film for